jalcine/website/src/_posts/2013-06-03-getting-postgresql-up-and-kicking-on-ubuntu.md

 > directory to the directory you're working from.
 That's a permission issue
 > since your user account isn't in the `postgres` group.

-Hit `Ctrl+D` ande nter the following commands to get Postgres to recognize you as a user.
+Hit `Ctrl+D` and enter the following commands to get Postgres to recognize you as a user.

 {% highlight bash %}
-# Tell Postgres to create a new user with our username.
+# Tell Postgres to create a new user with our user name.
 sudo -u postgres createuser --superuser $USER
 # Open up the PostgreSQL shell.
 sudo -u postgres psql